 Keep Your Other Interests

 Solution: Pursue a hobby that has nothing to do with your business or your family.
 If you love to write, do it.
-If you love to paint, consider taking an art class.
+Love to paint?
+Consider taking an art class.
 If you like to create new computer programs, go ahead and start on the world’s best app (just close your email before you start).
 By doing something away from your family, you’ll feel that you are doing something for yourself and come back to your business feeling refreshed.

 What issues do you find when you’re working from home?
 How do you make the best of them?
 We’d love to hear your advice.